fsevkli/WeatherApp/README.md

 Contributions are welcome.
 Ensure adherence to coding standards, documentation norms, and thorough testing.

 ## License
-Licensed under Apache 2.0.
+Licensed under MIT license.
 See the LICENSE file for more details.